friedrich-de/AnimecardsWebsite/docs/ankicards.md

 that claim sentence cards work when they talk about people who were 'successful' through traditional study methods:

-**They learned despite it, not because of it.** Most of these people have dedicated large parts of their lives to the pursuit of Japanese language skills, only a small part of which has anything to do with cards and we shouldn't make the mistake of thinking Anki is anything but complementary to the other activities that you engage in with the language.
+**They learned despite it, not because of it.** Most of these people have dedicated large parts of their lives to the pursuit of Japanese language skills, only a small part of which has anything to do with cards, and we shouldn't make the mistake of thinking Anki is anything but complementary to the other activities that you engage in with the language.
 Not to mention that there is no information about how many people **failed** learning Japanese using sentence cards, see [Survivorship bias](https://en.wikipedia.org/wiki/Survivorship_bias).